sigoden/argc/README.md

 ![cli framework](https://user-images.githubusercontent.com/4012553/182050295-8f6f5fe1-b1b1-49ab-afb4-8d81dbb08ee2.gif)

-To write a command-line program with Argc, we only need to do two things:
+To write a command-line program with argc, we only need to do two things:

 1. Describe the options, parameters, and subcommands in comment.
-2. Call the following command to entrust Argc to process command line parameters for us
+2. Call the following command to entrust argc to process command line parameters for us

 ```sh
 eval $(argc --argc-eval "$0" "$@")